Tinycsocket

 Sends data to an address, useful with UDP sockets.

-TcsReturnCode tcs_send_to(TcsSocket socket_ctx, const uint8_t *buffer, size_t buffer_size, uint32_t flags, const struct TcsAddress *destination_address, size_t *bytes_sent)
+TcsResult tcs_send_to(TcsSocket socket, const uint8_t *buffer, size_t buffer_size, uint32_t flags, const struct TcsAddress *destination_address, size_t *out_sent_size)

 Parameters: